M66B/FairEmail/docs/FAQ-hu-rHU.md

 <h2><a name="known-problems"></a>Known problem</h2>

 * ~~A [bug in Android 5.1 and 6](https://issuetracker.google.com/issues/37054851) causes apps to sometimes show a wrong time format.
 Toggling the Android setting *Use 24-hour format* might temporarily solve the issue.
-A workaround was added.~~
+Egy ideiglenes megoldás hozzá lett fűzve.~~
 * ~~A [bug in Google Drive](https://issuetracker.google.com/issues/126362828) causes files exported to Google Drive to be empty.
 Google javította ezt.~~
 * ~~A [bug in AndroidX](https://issuetracker.google.com/issues/78495471) causes FairEmail to occasionally crash on long pressing or swiping.
-Google has fixed this.~~
+Google javította ezt.~~
 * ~~A [bug in AndroidX ROOM](https://issuetracker.google.com/issues/138441698) causes sometimes a crash with "*...
 Exception while computing database live data ...
 Couldn't read row ...*".
-A workaround was added.~~
+Egy ideiglenes megoldás hozzá lett fűzve.~~
 * A [bug in Android](https://issuetracker.google.com/issues/119872129) causes FairEmail to crash with "*...
 Bad notification posted ...*" on some devices once after updating FairEmail and tapping on a notification.
 * A [bug in Android](https://issuetracker.google.com/issues/62427912) sometimes causes a crash with "*...
 ActivityRecord not found for ...*" after updating FairEmail.
 Reinstalling ([source](https://stackoverflow.com/questions/46309428/android-activitythread-reportsizeconfigurations-causes-app-to-freeze-with-black)) might fix the problem.
 * A [bug in Android](https://issuetracker.google.com/issues/37018931) sometimes causes a crash with *...
 InputChannel is not initialized ...* on some devices.